Trainline EU

-Trainline Europe (previously Captain Train, Capitaine Train) is the European arm of Trainline Europe's leading train and coach app.
+Trainline Europe (previously Captain Train, Capitaine Train) is the European arm of Trainline, Europe's leading train and coach app.
 Through either its web interface or mobile apps, customers can purchase tickets for a variety of European rail operators.
 It also has loyalty cards or vouchers and with e-ticket support.
 In 2016, Captain Train was acquired by Trainline.

 Service

 The service does not require the creation of a user account, but with an account, tickets can be saved and pre-booked for a certain amount of time (without requiring payment).
 It also stores applicable fare information (such as age and loyalty cards) in addition to preferences and patterns of travel (such as comfort class and frequently searched for destinations).
 The customer can then compare itineraries between any two stations served by the included railway services, and reserve, buy or cancel tickets.
 The service prefers e-tickets, where available, over traditional physical tickets.
 Any vouchers or coupons offered by carriers are accepted for payment.
 Once a ticket is booked, it is saved in the user account which can be accessed via web interface or one of the service's respective apps.

 Captain Train can be accessed either via a web application, which is compatible with tablet browsers (running either iOS or Android), or via apps for iOS or Android smartphones.

 Captain Train covers the following railway companies: SNCF (including its subsidiaries Ouigo and Ouibus), Deutsche Bahn, ÖBB including night trains under the Nightjet brand, Renfe, Eurostar, Thalys, Lyria, Trenitalia, Italo, Thello, Trenord, WESTbahn, and Leo Express.
 Its service therefore covers all of France, Germany, Italy, Spain and extends into all neighbouring countries: the United Kingdom, Belgium, the Netherlands, Luxembourg, Denmark, Sweden, Poland, the Czech Republic, Hungary, Austria, Slovenia, Switzerland.
-The service is available in French, English, German, Spanish, Italian, Portuguese, Brazilian, Dutch, Polish, Czech, Danish, Swedish, Norwegian and Standard Chinese.
+The service is available in French (including Swiss French), English (including British English and American English), German (including Austrian German and Swiss German), Spanish, Italian (including Swiss Italian), Portuguese (including European Portuguese and Brazilian Portuguese), Dutch, Danish, Swedish, and Norwegian.

 Captain Train works through the carriers' own reservation systems for all searches and transactions; it acts strictly as an intermediary between them and passengers, and does not hold the tickets which it buys and resells.
 Prices are those charged by the carriers, with no added service charge; Captain Train receives a commission from the carrier on each ticket sale.